bpark93/Sono/README.md

-# POCUS App
+# Sono

 ## Description

-[NAME] is an all-in-one POCUS app that contains screencasts, technique guides, a standard images library, on-going cases of the week, and everything you need to learn and use POCUS!
+Sono is an all-in-one POCUS app that contains screencasts, technique guides, a standard images library, on-going cases of the week, and everything you need to learn and use POCUS!
 It is meant to supplement in-person training as well as to serve as an on the job guide for acquiring and interpreting ultrasound clips.

 ### Installation Guide - Try it out on your own phone (Android Only)